harmony-one/h/progress/frank-egloff.md

-2025 Q1 Review (24 hours)

-In Q1 2025, I focused on working on DeFi analytics on Portfolio Rebalancing, 1Tick automatic rebalancing, and yield analysis; by developing a Python-based command-line DeFi-protocol-TVL-Tracker with a modular provider-protocol architecture, implementing integrations for Euler, SwapX, Shadow, Curve, Aave, and Beets protocols.
-I built the Sonic Yield Calculator app to analyze how 1tick automatic rebalancer works, implementing vfat.io functionality using the vfat.tools repository which implements a deposit logic on the Sonic chain.
-Additionally, I created a Portfolio Management prototype with rebalancing algorithms, using a patched Uniswap SDK and direct contract calls.
-I provided technical support for Ledger hardware wallet integration, identifying M1/Arm64 architecture compatibility issues.

-I enhanced our AI infrastructure by integrating multiple models into Harmony1Bot, including Claude 3.7 Sonnet, DeepSeek, and OpenAI's o1.
-For the harmony-llm-api, I developed a payment system with ONE balance management and a deposit website built within Flask (not yet live).
-I configured a Harmony Agent using Eliza's framework with GitBook integration, Telegram client deployment, and created both a Harmony character and Harmonious character with a fun, optimistic tone.
-I conducted detailed yield analysis for multi-protocol strategies combining Aave, Pendle, and Magpie on the Soniclabs chain.

----
 2025-04-07 Mon: Expanded Pendle/Sonic subgraph capabilities with [GaugeController contract events tracking](https://github.com/harmony-one/pendle-sonic-rewards/pull/3), implementing MarketClaimReward and UpdateMarketReward event handlers.
 Enhanced market metadata retrieval logic for PT, YT and ST contract address resolution.
 Developed script for querying and displaying market claimed rewards.

 ___